TheOdinProject/curriculum/foundations/javascript_basics/installing_nodejs.md

 ### Additional resources

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

-- Wondering why are we installing Node? you will learn the different uses of Node in the next chapters but if you're curious, check out this 4 minute video [What is Node js?](https://www.youtube.com/watch?v=uVwtVBpw7RQ)
+NodeJS in a Nutshell [What is Node js?](https://www.youtube.com/watch?v=uVwtVBpw7RQ)